scrapfly/fingerprint-generator/README.md

 fpgen fetch
 ```

-If you want to decompress the model for faster generation, run:
+To decompress the model for faster generation, run:

 ```bash
 fpgen decompress
 ```

+Note: This action will use an additional 100mb+ of storage.

 <details>
 <summary>CLI Usage</summary>